 We have provided some information and a variety of free resource links for to have a look at, from Clean Energy Council (CEC) regulations, to how does solar work and some other links for further reading.

-There are some easy, practical and realistic steps you can take to help cut your bills and reduce energy consumption.
+There are some easy and practical steps you can take to help cut your bills and reduce energy consumption.
 You don’t have to do them all – initiating even a few changes can make a difference.
 The more you do, the more you can save.

 Some actions don’t cost anything and you can start doing them today – like turning appliances off at the power point, not leaving laptops and mobile phones on charge unnecessarily, taking shorter showers, and using a ‘solar’ clothes dryer (a clothes line!) – rather than your electric one when possible.